kataras/build-a-better-web-together/serialize-engines.md

 func main() {
 	iris.Config.Charset = "UTF-8" // this is the default, which you can change

-	// first example
+	//first example
-	// this is one of the reasons you need to import a default engine,(template engine or response engine) /*
+	// this is one of the reasons you need to import a default engine,(template engine or serialize engine(serializer)) /*
 		type Config struct {
 			Indent bool
 			Prefix []byte
 		}
 	*/
-	iris.UseResponse(xml.New(xml.Config{Indent: true}), xml.ContentType)
+	iris.UseSerializer(xml.ContentType, xml.New(xml.Config{
+		Indent: true,
+	}))
 	// you can use anything as the second parameter,
 	// the jsonp.ContentType is the string "text/xml",
 	// the context.XML renders with this engine's key.